Cornwall Itinerary: 5 Days of Castles, Cliffs, and Hidden Villages

 Day 3: Explore Tintagel Castle and the North Cornwall Coast

-After visiting the castle, plan to spend some time in Tintagel village.
-We stopped for lunch at Ye Olde Malthouse Inn, which was cozy and welcoming.
-There are shops in the village to browse.
+There are some really cute shops in the village to browse as well.
 I especially loved St. Nectan’s Pottery.
 Be sure to stop by the Tintagel Old Post Office, a small but well-preserved medieval house managed by the National Trust.

 Travel Tip: If you want to see another Cornish village before heading back, take a short detour to Boscastle.
 Its stone harbor and quiet atmosphere make it a relaxing contrast to the more tourist-heavy sites.